Best Brake Dust Cleaners: Keep Your Brakes Sparking Clean With These Top Picks

 Best Value Brake Dust Cleaner: Sonax Acid-Free Wheel Cleaner

-If you’re looking to keep your new set of wheels looking pretty, consider our pick for best value.
+If you’re looking to keep your new set of wheels looking pretty, consider our pick for the best value.
 Sonax is a German company whose wheel cleaner goes on green and turns red as it works.
 Hey, who doesn’t like seeing results right before their eyes?

 Sonax’s acid-free wheel cleaner won our vote for best value because of the formula, first and foremost.
 The pH-balanced wheel cleaner is safe to use on most types of wheels, from clear-coated and anodized to painted alloys and motorcycle types.
 Simply spray the Sonax cleaner onto your wheels and watch as the product goes from green to red as it picks up the road debris contaminating your wheels.
 After about 10 minutes, wash the remaining cleaner away to reveal cleaner wheels.